skip to main content

 This semi-structured group is designed for those who struggle with feeling worthy, accepting themselves, and understanding what it means to care for themselves.
 Topics that will be explored include self-esteem, self-compassion, shame/vulnerability, and authenticity.
 Members will be asked to participate in structured exercises such as journaling and mindfulness.

-This group will focus on self-awareness and attention to one's interpersonal style but is open to students with a large array of presenting concerns, including relationship difficulties, social anxiety, and school-related stressors.
-While the specific focus of each session will be determined by group members' needs, some of the issues addressed may include relationships, communication styles, boundaries, self-awareness, academic stressors, as well as other general challenges of graduate school and interpersonal process.
+This group focuses on self-awareness and attention to one's interpersonal style but is open to students with a large array of presenting concerns, including relationship difficulties, social anxiety, and school-related stressors.
+While the specific focus of each session will be determined by group members' needs, some of the issues addressed may include relationships, communication styles, boundaries, self-awareness, academic stressors, as well as other general challenges of graduate school and the interpersonal process.

 This group provides an affirming space for lesbian, gay, bisexual, transgender, queer, and questioning students to explore issues of concern.
 Topics often discussed include identity development, coming out to family and friends, relationships and dating, gender transitioning, social stigma, religion, and queer life in College Station.